Arabic script

 - Arabic script's based on is recorded as Syriac alphabet[7].

-- Arabic script's subclass of is recorded as writing system[15].
+- Arabic script is a type of writing system[8].

 - Arabic script's Commons category is recorded as Arabic writing[9].